sebastianotronto/sebastiano.tronto.net/src/blog/2022-06-04-gemini/gemini.md

 So there is some garbage that you don't care about (your browser does), plus the actual content that you want to view.
-What exact garbage your browser and the server should exchange before one ships actual content to the other is exactly what the protocol defines.
+What exact garbage your browser and the server should exchange before one ships the actual content to the other is exactly what the protocol defines.
 Calling it "garbage" is a bit unfair, because there can be some useful information: for example, when the page was last modified, so if your browser has already seen and